Hiiirad/personal-notes/Tech Guide/Docker/README.md

   back-end:
 ```

-So as the conclusion, much like a docker file, we have something called docker-compose to help us out when we spin up many containers.
+So as the conclusion, much like a dockerfile, we have something called docker-compose to help us out when we spin up many containers.
-thus you can think of a docker file as automating the process of creating images.
+thus you can think of a dockerfile as automating the process of creating images.
 And a docker-compose automates the process of creating images.

 ### Chapter 2 (Docker-Compose Management Commands)